 Specimens received on weekends before noon on Sunday will be processed on Sunday.

-Quantitative results are reported within 48 hours.
+Preliminary results are reported at 24 hours and quantitative results are reported within 48 hours.
 Identifications and antibiotic susceptibilities (if requested) may take longer.
 Negative cultures are reported after 48 hours.

 Biopsy Quantitation, Aerobic Culture

-Quantitation Tissue Culture, Aerobic
+Quantitation Deep Tissue or Bone Culture, Aerobic

 Surgical Specimen Quantitation, Aerobic Culture